Front Office Accountability Journalism

 The GM Scorecard

-Every NBA general manager graded on Phase Diagnosis, Asset Extraction, Cornerstone ID, Construction Discipline, and Execution Under Pressure.
+Every NBA general manager graded on Phase Diagnosis, Asset Extraction, Cornerstone ID, Assembly Discipline, and Execution Under Pressure.
 Click a name to view the full profile.

 #GM / POBO Phase Diag.
 Asset Extr.
-Cornerstone Construction Under Pressure Overall Status
+Cornerstone Assembly Under Pressure Overall Status

 Every GM receives five scores from 1-10, averaged into an overall grade and capped by Phase Diagnosis.
 The metrics capture distinct, separable competencies — a GM can be elite in one and mediocre in another.
 We grade decisions, not outcomes.
 The right decision made with incomplete information can produce a bad result.
 The wrong decision made luckily can produce a good one.